yecril71pl/cpp-docs.pl-pl/docs/standard-library/weak-ptr-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca liczbę `shared_ptr` obiektów, których właścicielem zasobu wskazywanego przez `*this`.
+Element członkowski funkcji zwraca liczbę `shared_ptr` obiekty, które są właścicielami zasobu wskazywanego przez `*this`.

 ### <a name="example"></a>Przykład